pmatran/french_road_accidents/README.md

 ------------------------------------------------
 To have a look and manipulate the main dataset, please follow the following steps:

-1. First, create a copy of this project
+1. First, create a copy of the project

 _Via https_
 ```shell
 git clone https://github.com/pmatran/french_road_accidents.git